michael105/cvs-patched/README.md

 Should be usable, I use it myself, but there could be changes.

+Ehm, there should be changes as well.
+E.g., diff is the old version of some time ago.
+This started with another problem with git, I tried svn, then cvs, and realized - the repository is readable.
+And editable.
+So I started with some modifications.

+Since I tend to forget the different commands, I added the help texts.

+The code isn't the cleanest, but, to be honest, it's the same with cvs itself.
+However, it works.
+So.

 -----

 A patched version of cvs, including several patchwork scripts.